Kihumba/private-/Phase-2/Junior-Level DevOps Engineer/Curriculum/06 - Continuous Integration and Deployment/README.md

 After attaining this skill, and as a demonstration of it, a fellow should be able to do the following:

 - Create a source control repository to manage versions of a release
-- Create a pipeline that will run tests whenever a commit is checked in, and will tag successful builds
+- Create a CI pipeline for the engineering team to run tests when a commit is checked in, tag successful builds, and deploy the build
-- Do a blue-green deploy of a successful test build to a production environment
+- Describe the blue-green deployment strategy

 ## **Knowledge**